 For students whose preferred mode of attendance is on-site (in-person), you will be issued a Carey student access card, which serves both as your library card and building access card.
 You can pick it up from the library in your first week of classes.

 When and where do I get my textbooks?

 Required textbooks should be purchased in advance of the semester of study.
 Textbook lists are emailed to you upon enrolment and are also available on CareyOnline.
 Carey does not sell books, but the library holds at least one copy of each of the required textbooks.

 How do I make changes to my enrolment?

 Carey has systems and processes in place for addressing your concerns or complaints.
 We aim to provide the best possible solution for resolving complaints as soon as possible, in an amicable manner which will benefit the interests of everyone involved.
-This Complaints Procedure and Flowchart is an easy and helpful reference guide to Carey’s complaints procedure.
+Read the Carey Student Complaints Procedure.